 - The early fall is the best time to get a flu vaccine, but it’s still effective to get one later in the season.

-National Immunization Awareness Month is over, but it’s time to stay extra vigilant about the flu.
-Contact us to learn how we can help set up an on-site flu clinic at your workplace this season.
+National Immunization Awareness Month is over for now, but it’s time to stay extra vigilant about the flu.
+Contact us to learn how we can help set up an on-site flu clinic at your workplace this flu season.